Best Day Trips from Paris by Train: 5 Easy No-Car Escapes

 Use Premier Access (Optional/Paid): Disneyland Paris offers paid options (Premier Access One or Ultimate) to bypass the regular queue for specific rides.
 Can save significant time on busy days but adds cost.
 Research if it's worth it for your group.

-Plan for Parades & Shows: Check the app for times of the famous Disney Stars on Parade and the spectacular nighttime fireworks/drone show over the castle (usually called Disney Dreams! or similar).
+Plan for Parades & Shows: Check the app for times of the famous Disney Stars on Parade and the spectacular nighttime fireworks/drone show over the castle.
 Find viewing spots early!

 Check Return Train Times: Be aware of the last RER A train time back to Paris if staying for the nighttime show.